THE STRUCTURE AND FUNCTION OF NEURONS

 DOPAMINE

-Dopamine is a very important chemical that regulates thought movement, attention, motivation and learning.
+Dopamine is an essential neurotransmitter that regulates thought, movement, attention, motivation, and learning.

-It’s synthesised by neurons in the middle of the brain, but it's released all over in small and large doses in small doses.
+It’s synthesised by neurons in the middle of the brain, but it's released all over in small and large doses.

-It activates d2 receptors which reinforces ongoing thoughts and movements.
-If you're eating pizza, pleasant tastes will activate dopamine neurons, raising dopamine concentrations in the brain, so you'll feel motivated and keep on eating.
+It activates D2 receptors, which reinforces ongoing thoughts and movements.
+If you're eating pizza, pleasant tastes activate dopamine neurons, raising dopamine concentrations in the brain, so you'll feel motivated and continue eating.

 If you're experiencing something new or expecting something good, dopamine levels can rise to 100%, and you'll feel excited and completely focused.

-When something important, unexpected, or rewarding happens, large amounts of dopamine are released, which activate the D1 receptor and stimulate learning in the formation of new connections between neurons.
+When something important, unexpected, or rewarding occurs, large amounts of dopamine are released, activating the D1 receptor and promoting learning by facilitating the formation of new connections between neurons.
 Memories and habits all from this way.

-All addictive drugs release large amounts of dopamine in the brain, but so does good food and drinking, sex and social pleasure and money.
+All addictive drugs release large amounts of dopamine in the brain, but so do good food and drinking, sex and social pleasure and money.

-Everything you want releases dopamine, and you want it because it releases dopamine.
+Everything you want elicits dopamine release, and you want it because it elicits dopamine release.

 Things are important and valuable only if they activate your dopamine neurons.

-Whatever you do when after reading this extract will be what releases most dopamine.
+Whatever you do after reading this excerpt will release the most dopamine.

 PRIMARY FUNCTIONS:

-• Dopamine has important roles in behaviour and cognition.
-Its primary function is to make humans move voluntarily because, unlike plants, most animals have to move to get food.
+Dopamine has essential roles in behaviour and cognition.
+Its primary function is to enable voluntary movement in humans, because, unlike plants, most animals must move to obtain food.
 If moving voluntarily and eating were not pleasurable, then humans would be reluctant to do either.
 Therefore, dopamine is also involved in pleasure, reward and punishment.
 In other words, everything that humans do that is pleasurable or rewarding results in dopamine production.
 As a result, addiction is a result of the dopamine reward pathway.
-All street drugs (illegal drugs) and psychotropic drugs (legal psychiatric medications ) work on the dopamine system as drugs are initially pleasurable.
+All street drugs (illegal drugs) and psychotropic drugs (legal psychiatric medications ) work on the dopamine system, as drugs are initially pleasurable.

-• Dopamine levels are depleted by stress or poor sleep.
-Alcohol, caffeine, and sugar all seem to diminish dopamine activity in the brain.
+Dopamine levels are depleted by stress or poor sleep.
+Alcohol, caffeine, and sugar appear to reduce dopamine activity in the brain.

 IMBALANCES